A World-Class Education System

 The Peterson Education Legacy

 The Peterson years transformed public education into a continuous engine for social and economic progress.
-Expanded kindergarten provided new early learning opportunities, systemic inequities caused by early-grade streaming were eliminated, and economic gaps preventing access to postsecondary education were closed.
+Expanded kindergarten provided new early learning opportunities, systemic inequities caused by early-grade streaming were eliminated, and new educational opportunities were introduced, such as the study of heritage languages.

 To learn more about the Peterson Government’s record on childcare and early learning, visit the article on that topic here.